keshav-c/rails-toy-app/README.md

 2. Use your browser’s HTML inspector to determine the CSS id of the error message produced by the previous exercise.

     - Errors are enumerated in an unordered list, which is inside a div with the id `error_explanation`.

+### Exercise set 5

+1. Edit the user show page to display the content of the user’s first micropost.
+Confirm by visiting /users/1 that it worked.